Larry Rosenthal

-Lawrence John Rosenthal (May 21, 1910 – March 4, 1992) was a professional baseball outfielder in the 1930s and 1940s.
+Lawrence John Rosenthal (May 21, 1910 – March 4, 1992) was an American professional baseball outfielder in the 1930s and 1940s.
 He first played with the Chicago White Sox in 1936, and hit .281 in 317 at bats.
 He actually started out spectacularly, getting on base three or more times in 19 of his first 50 games, two more than the next four players, who include Joe DiMaggio.
 He played with the White Sox until 1941, when he was purchased by the Cleveland Indians.
 He then spent two years in the minor leagues, returning to the majors in 1944.
 Rosenthal played poorly, and never had much playing time afterward, although he played briefly for the New York Yankees and Philadelphia Athletics.